Everything You Need to Know to Visit Lake Atitlan

 San Pedro La Laguna

 San Pedro La Laguna is popular with backpackers as you’ll find some of the cheapest prices around Lake Atitlan.
-It’s also a great place to meet new people, socialise and go out in the evenings.
+It’s also a great place to meet new people, socialise and go out in the evenings.Â

-Although San Pedro has earned a reputation for being a bit of a party town, it’s also a great place to completely unwind and chill out while keeping a bit of atmosphere.
-It’s the town with the most options in terms of accommodation, restaurants, shops and if you’re wanting to learn Spanish, it’s got the highest concentration of Spanish schools making the prices extremely competitive.
+It’s the town with the most options in terms of accommodation, restaurants, and shops and if you want to learn Spanish, it has the highest concentration of Spanish schools making the prices extremely competitive.
 You can easily avoid the parties.

 San Marcos La Laguna

-San Marcos is a cute town, on the other side of the lake to San Pedro with a very different vibe.
-If you’re looking for something more peaceful and less crowded but still with options for dining and activities, then San Marcos is an idyllic choice.
+San Marcos is a cute town, on the opposite side of the lake to San Pedro with a very different vibe.
+If you’re looking for something more peaceful and less crowded but still with options for dining and activities, then San Marcos is an idyllic choice.Â

 San Marcos is also the perfect place if you’re into meditation, massages, spiritual practises and yoga.
 It’s best described as having a “hippy vibe” and it’s pretty common to see dreadlocked foreigners who’ve made this place home for a few months by selling jewellery.